maitake-maitake/Zombie-Fortress---TF2-Classic-Port/readme.md

 Known Issues:
 4 Team maps will most likely not work but are untested.
 VIP maps are incompatible but it may be possible to code this in.
-The Civilian class is broken.
-Players will not be able to move correctly.
+The Civilian class is broken and will not be able to move correctly.
 Please set "tf2c_allow_special_classes 0".